quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Multiple QUIC packets can be coalesced in a single UDP datagram, especially during the handshake (see {{Section 12.2 of QUIC-TRANSPORT}}).
 However, neither QUIC nor UDP themselves provide an explicit mechanism to track this behaviour.
-Implementations willing to track coalescing across packet-level and datagram-level qlog events SHOULD thus use the local and qlog-specific concept of a "datagram identifier" in the `datagram_id` field.
-Selecting specific and locally unique `datagram_id` values is left to qlog implementations, but in general multiple packet-level events sharing the same `datagram_id` SHOULD indicate they were coalesced in the same UDP datagram.
+To make it possible for implementations to track coalescing across packet-level and datagram-level qlog events, this document defines a qlog-specific mechanism for tracking coalescing across packet-level and datagram-level qlog events: a "datagram identifier" carried in `datagram_id` fields. qlog implementations that want to track coalescing can use this mechanism, where multiple events sharing the same `datagram_id` indicate they were coalesced in the same UDP datagram.
+The selection of specific and locally-unique `datagram_id` values is an implementation choice.

 ## datagrams_received {#quic-datagramsreceived}